Debbie Millman: 1983–2004: Early career, Hot 97, and Sterling Brands

 In 1995, Millman joined Sterling Brands in New York City, where she eventually became a partner, the president of the Design Division, and chief marketing officer.
-There she worked with brands including Pepsi, Gillette, Colgate, Kimberly-Clark, Nestlé, and the Campbell Soup Company.
 She worked on the redesign of Burger King, merchandising for Star Wars, and the positioning and branding of the NO MORE movement.
 In 2008, Millman and her partners sold Sterling Brands to Omnicom and she continued to work there until 2016.

-She has served as the editorial & creative director of Print since 2002.
+In 2002, Millman became the editorial and creative director of Print.